Blackshear vs Sanchez: East Austin School Zone Comparison

 Performance Metric Blackshear Elementary Sanchez Elementary

 The performance data reveals meaningful differences between these two campuses.
-Blackshear posts a C overall at 71 while Sanchez comes in at F with a 52.
-The demographic context matters here: Blackshear serves 52.3% economically disadvantaged students and 6.1% English Learners, compared to 90.2% and 74.9% at Sanchez.
-Those numbers shape how we should interpret the raw scores.
+Blackshear earned a C overall while Sanchez earned an F. The demographic context matters here: Blackshear serves 55.4% economically disadvantaged students compared to 84.5% at Sanchez.
+Those numbers shape how we should interpret the ratings.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Blackshear school page or the Sanchez school page.